wrutkowski/Swift.ai.start/README.md

 This shows:
 - A **Home** title from the default module
 - A welcome message and confirmation of **hot reloading** status
-- A **Load Items** button wired to the Presenter and Interactor
+- A **Load Items** button wired to the ViewModel and Interactor
-- A list of example topics (`Swift`, `UIKit`, etc.) fetched via VIPER flow
+- A list of example topics (`Swift`, `UIKit`, etc.) fetched via MVVM flow

-You can customize this screen by modifying the Home module or adding new VIPER modules.
+You can customize this screen by modifying the Home module or adding new MVVM modules.

 ---